-That said, falling out of love is common—especially if you had a whirlwind romance at the start.
-One thing to keep in mind: If you feel like you're falling out of love, that does not mean you don't love your partner anymore; it just means that those intense feelings you used to experience at the thought of your partner aren't quite there anymore.
+Keep in mind that if you feel like you're falling out of love, it doesn't mean you don't care about your partner; it just means those intense feelings you used to experience aren't quite there anymore.
 You may feel pangs of guilt about your faded feelings, but that doesn't mean you should stay in a relationship that doesn't bring you joy.
-Of course, the last thing you'd want to do is hurt this person, but it's imperative that you listen to your own heart and do what's best for you.
+Even if you don't want to hurt the person, it's imperative that you listen to your heart and do what's best for you and your partner.

-If you're wondering whether or not you're in love with your partner still, be on the lookout for these six tell-tale signs.
+If you're wondering whether or not you're falling out of love with your partner, be on the lookout for these eight signs.

 You’re Not Open With Your Partner